pongo/eslint-plugin-import-no-private/README.md

 # eslint-plugin-import-no-private

-Reports use of a deprecated name, as indicated by a JSDoc block with a `@private` tag.
+Disallow private imports, indicated by a JSDoc block with a `@private` tag.

 ```js
 // answer.js